 In United States, approximately 91.0% of the population has internet access as of 2020.
 In Nigeria, about 36.0% do as of 2020.

 be 17.3% less likely to have access to improved drinking water

 In United States, approximately 100% of people have improved drinking water access (100% in urban areas, and 100% in rural areas) as of 2020.
 In Nigeria, that number is 83% of people on average (95% in urban areas, and 69% in rural areas) as of 2020.

 United States spends 16.8% of its total GDP on healthcare as of 2019.
 In Nigeria, that number is 3.0% of GDP as of 2019.

 United States has a total of 19,924 km of coastline.
 In Nigeria, that number is 853 km.

-The statistics above were calculated using The World Factbook, Internal Revenue Service, and Federal Inland Revenue Service, Nigeria.
+The statistics above were calculated using the following data sources: The World Factbook, Internal Revenue Service, Federal Inland Revenue Service, Nigeria.

 How big is Nigeria compared to United States?
 See an in-depth size comparison.